Media portrayals of transgender people: Video games

+Madeline, the main character of Celeste, is a transgender girl.

 In September 2019, a free DLC chapter of the platforming video game Celeste was released, acting as an epilogue to the main story and adds 100 new screens.
 Some fans speculated that the protagonist Madeline is transgender because she has a pride and transgender flag near her computer monitor, while on her nightstand is a photograph with a woman where she has "notably shorter hair" and a some believed that a prescription pill bottle shown nearby is "medication for the anxiety and depression" or is medication for hormone replacement therapy.

 However, some of saying this just represents her allyship or argue that the fact that developers have not confirmed this relegates it to queerbaiting.
-Furthermore, this reveal caused discussion and debate, with the wiki for the game taking a "firm stance against Madeline being a trans character," and the creator remained silent on the issue, leading many to "refuse to accept it as canon".
+Furthermore, this reveal caused discussion and debate, with the wiki for the game taking a "firm stance against Madeline being a trans character", and the creator remained silent on the issue, leading many to "refuse to accept it as canon".

-Laura Dale of SYFY added that while there is "room for characters who are never explicitly stated as trans," Celeste never hints at Madeline being trans, only "dropping a flag at the end of the game with no other context" and that this could have happened because developers want to walk a line between those who want better representation and "bigots who might play their game."
-Dale concluded that when the trans status of a character is ambiguous it means that "trans fans can't fully get excited about representation," and that she wishes that the creative team for the game talks about it in some capacity.
+Laura Dale of SYFY added that while there is "room for characters who are never explicitly stated as trans", Celeste never hints at Madeline being trans, only "dropping a flag at the end of the game with no other context" and that this could have happened because developers want to walk a line between those who want better representation and "bigots who might play their game".
+Dale concluded that when the trans status of a character is ambiguous it means that "trans fans can't fully get excited about representation", and that she wishes that the creative team for the game talks about it in some capacity.

-On November 5, 2020, the game's creator, Maddy Thorson, came out as trans and confirmed that Madeline is trans, adding that it is "painfully obvious," calling the creation of Celeste realizing the truth about herself.
+On November 5, 2020, the game's creator, Maddy Thorson, came out as trans and confirmed that Madeline is trans, adding that it is "painfully obvious", calling the creation of Celeste realizing the truth about herself.
 (Note: Dale, who had been critical of the representation originally, responded to Thorson's post, calling it a "real interesting read" which "answers a lot of questions I had at the time about the way her trans status was lightly hinted" and called trans representation "tricky.")
-Thorson also said that she doesn't blame anyone for criticizing how Madeline's transness was represented, but that she needed time before talking openly about it, talked about the value of trans representation, argued that "Madeline's transness is meaningfully intertwined with her story," and added that she worked with transgender people to add in small details to her room, while admitting that she would write the story differently now, calling the game one "written and designed by a closeted trans person".
+Thorson also said that she doesn't blame anyone for criticizing how Madeline's transness was represented, but that she needed time before talking openly about it, talked about the value of trans representation, argued that "Madeline's transness is meaningfully intertwined with her story", and added that she worked with transgender people to add in small details to her room, while admitting that she would write the story differently now, calling the game one "written and designed by a closeted trans person".